carsten-moos/fitsiodemosaicbayer/README.md

            -l with export of Luminance CIEL*a*b
            -t with generates RAW testimage: R=50 G=101[2] B=75

-  PURPOSE: Demosaics a bayer matrix fits image into three monochrome fits images for RGB.
+  PURPOSE: Demosaics a bayer matrix osc fits image into three monochrome fits images for RGB.